ppkgtmm/hotel-bookings-etl/README.md

 # hotel bookings etl
-Repo created to store source code of data engineering project that focus on ETL of hotel reservation data.
-Work invloved in this project range from synthetic data source preparation, data modeling, change data capture configuration, data processing logic development and testing
+Repo created to store source code of data engineering encompassing synthetic data source preparation, data modeling, change data capture configuration, data processing logic development and testing

 ## Data source
 Before artificial data generation, required data attributes were determined based on features a hotel booking website might have.
 For a hotel reservation website below functionalities and constraints are assumed in this project